 Using ‘tech for good’ is a mantra drone operator Grant Cameron likes to live by.

-Kamilaroi man Grant is manager of the Indigenous Digital Excellence (IDX) Initiative, a program co-founded and designed by the National Centre of Indigenous Excellence and the Telstra Foundation in 2013.
+Kamilaroi man Grant is manager of the Indigenous Digital Excellence (IDX) Initiative.

 The program aims to unlock digital world opportunities – such as drone flying – for Aboriginal and Torres Strait Islander peoples.